m10hit/newsletter-signup/README.md

-# newsletter-signup
+# Newsletter Signup
 📰 A simple newsletter signup page to allow users to add themselves in the mailing list to receive monthly emails on new tech.
-Used Mailchimp API to achieve it along with HTML5, CSS3, Bootstrap, Node.js and Express.js

 # Idea
 * Sending monthly emails to the users who have signed up for the newsletter to send them news and updates on new tools and technologies
 * Using Mailchimp services to store and manage the emails of the users along with other details

+# Tools Used
+* Used HTML5, CSS3, Bootstrap, Node.js, Express.js and JavaScript to develop the page

 # API
-* Using the Mailchimp's API
+* Used the Mailchimp's API

 # How to sign up
 * On the home page, the user can see a simple UI to sign up